 Trees on Farms

 Trees on Farms is a program for Primary and Secondary students, exploring the importance of trees on farms and their role in whole farm management.
-The program makes links to the Agriculture, Science, HASS and Design and Technology curriculum and fosters citizenship, critical-thinking, and problem solving in students.
+The program makes links to the Agriculture, Science, Geography and Design and Technology curriculum and fosters citizenship, critical-thinking, and problem solving in students.

 This is a new program and will be subject to the support of a local land owner in your area.
 Please inquire early to allow for planning and preparation.